Dielectric heating: Radio-frequency heating

-In agriculture, RF dielectric heating has been widely tested and is increasingly used as a way to kill pests in certain food crops after harvest, such as walnuts still in the shell.
+In agriculture, RF dielectric heating has been widely tested and is increasingly used to kill pests in certain food crops after harvest, such as walnuts still in the shell.
 Because RF heating can heat foods more uniformly than is the case with microwave heating, RF heating holds promise as a way to process foods quickly.

 In medicine, the RF heating of body tissues, called diathermy, is used for muscle therapy Heating to higher temperatures, called hyperthermia therapy, is used to kill cancer and tumor tissue.

 RF heating is used in the wood industry to cure glues used in plywood manufacturing, fingerjointing, and furniture construction.
-RF heating can also be used to speed up drying lumber.
+RF heating can also be used to speed up the drying of lumber, textile fibers and insulating materials.

 Microwave heating

 Microwave heating, as distinct from RF heating, is a sub-category of dielectric heating at frequencies above 100 MHz, where an electromagnetic wave can be launched from a small dimension emitter and guided through space to the target.
 Modern microwave ovens make use of electromagnetic waves with electric fields of much higher frequency and shorter wavelength than RF heaters.
 Typical domestic microwave ovens operate at 2.45 GHz, but 915 MHz ovens also exist.
 This means that the wavelengths employed in microwave heating are 0.1 cm to 10 cm.
 This provides for highly efficient, but less penetrative, dielectric heating.

 Although a capacitor-like set of plates can be used at microwave frequencies, they are not necessary, since the microwaves are already present as far field type EM radiation, and their absorption does not require the same proximity to a small antenna as does RF heating.
-The material to be heated (a non-metal) can therefore simply be placed in the path of the waves, and heating takes place in a non-contact process which does not require capacitative conductive plates.
+The material to be heated (a non-metal) can, therefore, simply be placed in the path of the waves, and heating takes place in a non-contact process that does not require capacitative conductive plates.

+Microwave heating has also been tested in the field of cultural heritage conservation, specifically for removing harmful black fungi from stone monuments.
+A 2013 study by Cuzman et al. demonstrated that targeted microwave radiation at 2.45 GHz, applied at 65 °C for three minutes, was able to kill fungal colonies (including Sarcinomyces sp., Pithomyces sp., and Scolecobasidium sp.) found on historical marble artifacts such as replicas of Michelangelo's David statue and samples from the Lascaux Cave.
+The treatment was effective in destroying the fungi while causing no significant thermal or chemical damage to the stone surface, offering a non-invasive, chemical-free alternative for conservation work.

 Microwave volumetric heating

 Microwave volumetric heating is a commercially available method of heating liquids, suspensions, or solids in a continuous flow on an industrial scale.
-Microwave volumetric heating has a greater penetration depth, of up to 42 mm, which is an even penetration through the entire volume of the flowing product.
+Microwave volumetric heating has a greater penetration depth of up to 42 mm, which is an even penetration through the entire volume of the flowing product.
 This is advantageous in commercial applications where increased shelf-life can be achieved, with increased microbial kill at temperatures 10–15 C-change lower than when using conventional heating systems.

 Applications of microwave volumetric heating include: